azeem-rufus/azeem-rufus.github.io/README.md

 # azeem-rufus.github.io
 Hello Everyone!
-My name is Azeem Rufus and I'm a security engineering.
+My name is Azeem Rufus and I'm a security engineer.
 Currently, I make educational content but am open to new opportunities.
 My website is still a work in progress, will start linking my personal projects here in the future :)
 ![profile picture](profilepic.jpg)